mitchsw/nycbike/README.md

  [...]
 ```

-The frontend should now be accessible, but the map will be blank as Redis is empty.
+The frontend should now be accessible at http://localhost:80/, but the map will be blank as Redis is empty.
 Now, start indexing the public dataset:

 ```sh
 $ cd offline_importer